Dorothy Provine: Personal life and death

+During the filming of The Alaskans (1959–1960), Provine had an affair with her co-star, Roger Moore, who was married to singer Dorothy Squires.

 In 1968, Provine married the film and television director Robert Day and retired from acting, apart from occasional guest roles on television.
-The couple moved to Bainbridge Island, Washington, about 1990, where they resided with their son.
-Provine was reclusive in retirement and indulged her love of reading and movies and occasionally drove around the island with her husband.
+About 1990 the couple moved to Bainbridge Island, Washington, where they resided with their son.
+Provine was reclusive in retirement, indulging her love of reading and movies, occasionally driving around the island with her husband.

-According to the Roger Moore website, during the filming of The Alaskans (1959–1960) Provine had an affair with Roger Moore.

-Provine died of emphysema on April 25, 2010 in Bremerton, Washington.
+Provine died of emphysema on April 25, 2010, in Bremerton, Washington.